-JM – Correct, the magesterium teaches 100% of the doctrines of the faith, including geocentrism.
-Mr Palm will ignore or hand wave his way around the statements made by the church fathers, scriptures and the Popes on geocentrism, then make a false argument, based upon his misunderstanding of some statements made by geocentrists concerning the deficiencies of the modern magesterium.
-The fact is that the modern magesterium includes all the bishops of the world, who are unfortunately responsible for modernism within the church today.
-As many bishops are either modernists or at least permit modernism within the church, then yes, the magesterium has failed to pass on the fullness of the faith.
+JM – Correct, the magisterium teaches 100% of the doctrines of the faith, including geocentrism.
+Mr Palm will ignore or hand wave his way around the statements made by the church fathers, scriptures and the Popes on geocentrism, then make a false argument, based upon his misunderstanding of some statements made by geocentrists concerning the deficiencies of the modern magisterium.
+The fact is that the modern magisterium includes all the bishops of the world, who are unfortunately responsible for modernism within the church today.
+As many bishops are either modernists or at least permit modernism within the church, then yes, the magisterium has failed to pass on the fullness of the faith.

 Palm - That she does not teach geocentrism demonstrates that never has been part of the Faith.

 JM – the church does teach geocentrism, so it is part of the faith.

 Palm - Neo-geocentrism is exactly as I have described it many times in discussions on the Catholic Answers Forum—an elaborate exercise in special pleading, both scientifically and ecclesiastically.